If you need new hearing aid batteries or tubing, you may be able to get these from your hearing aid provider.

 Most NHS audiology departments and private clinics have a postal service for hearing aid batteries and tubing.

 You should contact your hearing aid provider to find out more about this service.
-If you have trouble contacting your provider, you can contact our Information Line by phone, SMS or email.
-We can help you find information about who to contact.
+If you have trouble contacting your provider, you can contact us – we can help you find information about who to contact.

 You can also buy batteries, tubing and other hearing aid accessories online, from supermarkets and some high street hearing aid providers.